rmauger/mORS/README.md

   * Dark and light modes

 ## Known bugs:
+  * Omnibox does not yet work for special sessions

 ## Planned features/fixes:
-  * TODO: #42 Version for MS Edge (should be easier than Firefox was)?
+  * TODO: #42 Version for MS Edge
-  * TODO: #40 Resolve handling of additional styles not yet on options sheet.
-  * TODO: #45 Bugfix - processing of forms not working well for 2021 versions
-  * TODO: #44 Update - figure out way to link 2020 special sessions from sourcenote & omnibox